-GPT-5's Voice Mode Is Indistinguishable From Human in Blind Tests
+GPT-5 Voice Mode Passes Human Blind Tests

 The Test